September 16th 2016

 It was raining again, but gently this time.
 Not as heavily as last night’s storm.

-Paul realised with some trepidation that he absolutely needed to share some of what was happening with John.
+Paul realised with trepidation that he absolutely needed to share some of what was happening with John.
 He wanted to avoid a faceless back-and-forth so he wouldn’t bother calling or texting first, he’d just show up on John’s doorstep and see if he was home.
 Paul marched into the hallway as he downed the last of the whiskey, pulled on his hoodie and jacket and left the attic flat.

 It was only a fifteen minute walk at most.
 He moved briskly with his hood pulled up and his fists in his pockets.
 The rain and bitter cold was refreshing after the cocooning warmth of the flat.
 He missed the night-walking.
 It had once been a regular feature of his life.
 But after the breakup with Jessica a lot of those things had fallen away.
 Life was darker now.